phalcon/documentation/docs/html-escaper.md

 # Escaper
 - - -

 ## Overview
-Websites and web applications are vulnerable to [XSS][xss] attacks and although PHP provides escaping functionality, in some contexts it is not sufficient/appropriate.
-[Phalcon\Html\Escaper][escaper] provides contextual escaping and is written in [Zephir][zephir], providing the minimal overhead when escaping different kinds of texts.
+Websites and web applications are vulnerable to [XSS][xss] attacks and although PHP provides escaping functionality, in some contexts, it is not sufficient/appropriate.
+[Phalcon\Html\Escaper][escaper] provides contextual escaping and is written in [Zephir][zephir], providing minimal overhead when escaping different kinds of texts.

-We designed this component based on the [XSS (Cross Site Scripting) Prevention Cheat Sheet][xss_cheat_sheet] created by the [OWASP][owasp].
+We designed this component based on the [XSS (Cross-Site Scripting) Prevention Cheat Sheet][xss_cheat_sheet] created by the [OWASP][owasp].
 Additionally, this component relies on [mbstring][mbstring] to support almost any charset.
 To illustrate how this component works and why it is important, consider the following example:

 ```php
 <?php